-This bulletin presents annual statistics on divorces that took place in 2010 following court orders, in England and Wales.
-The statistics do not include divorces to couples usually resident in England and Wales which take place abroad.
+This bulletin presents annual statistics on divorces that took place in England and Wales in 2011, following court orders.
+The statistics do not include divorces to couples usually resident in England and Wales which took place abroad.

 A marriage may be either dissolved, following a petition for divorce and the granting of a decree absolute, or annulled, following a petition for nullity and the awarding of a decree of nullity.
 In this release, the term divorce includes both decrees absolute and decrees of nullity.

 Divorce statistics are analysed by sex, age and marital status before marriage, duration of marriage, age at divorce, the number and age of children involved, and the grounds for divorce.